GoonerM466/iptvboss-support-agent/data/documents/known_issues/07_pro_activation_fails_valid_license.md

 1. Verify license on new IPTVBoss website (not old)
 2. Try different network (disable VPN, try mobile hotspot)
 3. Check firewall rules for Boss
+4. Check logs for HTTP, authorization or connection errors
-4. Contact support with logs if verified valid license
+5. Contact support with logs if verified valid license

-### What's Needed
+### Escalation

-Better validation error messages, local validation option, clearer migration docs.
+If you cannot resolve the issue contact support on [Discord](https://discord.gg/QCxpA9yvWP)

 ### Related Topics